perfsonar/esmond/docs/config.rst

 of the form handler:ip_addr:port.
 Currently the only handler implemented is the MemcachedPersistHandler.

-esxsnmp_root
+esmond_root
 ------------

-The root of the ESxSNMP installation.
+The root of the esmond installation.
 This is used to find other important resource.

 htpasswd_file